mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 To save your commands as a function, issue a command named `function` followed by the name you want to assign it, and the commands in curly braces.
-Note that we\'ve used hash marks (#) to add some comments so we will remember what the function is for later.
-The shell ignores the hash mark and any text that follows on that line.\
+Note that we've used hash marks (#) to add some comments so we will remember what the function is for later.
+The shell ignores the hash mark and any text that follows on that line.

     function savelog {
     # Add information about this directory a log file, ~/save/log